aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ### Decoder

 The decoder takes as input the embedding vector identified by the vector quantiser.
 Through another series of convolutions, the input is sampled until the final output is produced.
 Similar to the encoder, residual connections are implemented through the use of stacks of residual blocks.
+A final sigmoid activation function was utilised as the final layer of the decoder.
+This is to maintain consistency with the data pre-processing that was utilised; as datasets were standardised to be in [0,1] (which is the range of nn.Sigmoid()).

 ### PixelCNN